nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 {% include rapidoc api_route_regex="^post /api/v2/Account/Sync$" %}

 The response should contain a Message with the content you entered in the App.

+## What's next?

+Now that you have successfully established a Relationship and exchanged Messages, you can further explore the Enmeshed API.
+You can for example:

+- explore the [Enmeshed data model]({% link _docs_explore/62-data-model.md %}) and learn more about the objects you used during this tutorial and the objects you will encounter in the future
+- learn how to send [Requests over Messages]({% link _docs_integrate/26-requests-over-messages.md %}) with your established Relationship
+- dive deeper into creating and sending [Requests over RelationshipTemplates]({% link _docs_integrate/25-requests-over-templates.md %})